 Below are the stories of three teachers currently participating in this mutually beneficial teacher exchange program across the United States.

-Ianpol Canlas: Hope High School in Arizona
+Ianpol Canlas: Hope High School in Arkansas

 Ian came from the Philippines to teach in the U.S. and seek out ways to innovate as a teacher within an American classroom.
-He has taught math to high school students in Arizona since 2016.
+He has taught math to high school students in Arkansas since 2016.

 “I know we have this important and moral responsibility to the young generation we have today which is to prepare them to the continuous challenges that life has to offer,” said Ian.
 “This made me wonder and gave me the urge to look for a teaching opportunity outside the Philippines.”